oSoWoSo/disroot-howto/pages/10.DisHub/07.Features/02.Personal_Cloud_Storage/docs.en.md

 Your files are visible to anybody who is allowed to view them.

 ## Web Access
-To access you personnal cloud storage, either go to https://hub.disroot.org/cloud/your_username  or click on the top_right hamburger menu and choose **Files**.
+To access you personal cloud storage, either go to https://hub.disroot.org/cloud/your_username  or click on the top_right hamburger menu and choose **Files**.

 ![cloud_access_menu](en/Cloud_access_menu.png)